 One of the reasons my grandfather’s eulogy is my most valued possession is because it poses the question, “What would I say if I were to write my own eulogy???”
 A daunting question because it brings forth all kinds of emotions and regretfully, the thought of our own mortality.
 So again & without a doubt, a daunting question!!! ...but likewise, a very important one too!

-Since the day this document has been magnetically bound to my fridge, it has also evoked a series of other questions as well:
+Since the day this document has been magnetically bound to my fridge, it has also illuminated a series of other questions:

-What message would I write to the people I love?
+What would I say to the people I love?

-What would I want them to know about me & the way I feel?
+What do I want them to know about me & the way I feel?

-If so, do I need to make amends with these individuals?
+Do I need to make amends with these people?

 What will I say about my life?

-Have I made good use of my time here on Earth?
+Have I made good use of my time on Earth?

-In what ways did I serve & help other people?
+In what ways did I serve & help others?